babashka/cli/README.md

 ```

 The installed snippet calls the program back on each TAB as `mycli
-org.babashka.cli/completions complete --shell <shell> --line <line>`, and the program
+org.babashka.cli/completions complete --shell <shell> -- <words>`, passing the
+shell-tokenized words up to the cursor, and the program prints the candidates.
+The
+shell does the tokenizing, so quoted arguments are handled correctly. `babashka.cli`
-prints the candidates. `babashka.cli` only prints the snippet to stdout.
-It does not
+only prints the snippet to stdout.
+It does not write files or edit your shell config
-write files or edit your shell config for you.
+for you.

 If your program rewrites or reorders argv before calling `dispatch`, e.g. to inject
 a default subcommand, pass the `org.babashka.cli/completions` command through